 Note: If Oracle software has been installed previously on the system, the oraInst.loc file might already exist.
 If the file does exist, you do not need to create a new file.

 To create the oraInst.loc file, follow these steps:

-On HP-UX, Solaris, and Tru64 UNIX, create the /var/opt/oracle directory if it does not exist:
+2. On HP-UX, Solaris, Tru64 UNIX, and zSeries Linux, create the /var/opt/oracle directory if it does not exist:

 '''

 mkdir -p /var/opt/oracle

 '''